Airlines group IAG raises profit outlook after strong summer

 LONDON British Airways owner IAG IAG.L lifted its 2015 profit outlook after third-quarter results beat expectations, citing strong demand for summer travel and cheaper fuel, and promised more progress on its cost base next year.

-IAG, which in August added Ireland-based carrier Aer Lingus AELGF.PK to a portfolio comprising BA, Iberia and Vueling, said that full-year operating profit excluding Aer Lingus would come in between 2.25 billion euros (1.6 billion pounds) and 2.3 billion euros, having previously forecast it at more than 2.2 billion euros.
+IAG, which in August added Ireland-based carrier Aer Lingus AELGF.PK to a portfolio comprising BA, Iberia and Vueling, said that full-year operating profit excluding Aer Lingus would come in between 2.25 billion euros ($2.47 billion) and 2.3 billion euros, having previously forecast it at more than 2.2 billion euros.

 Analysts had expected the upgrade, with estimates averaging 2.26 billion euros before Friday's announcement, and shares in the company dropped 3.9 percent to 573.7 pence by 0842 GMT.